TKomericki/Rhetos-wiki/List-of-DSL-concepts-in-CommonConcepts.md

 * **SqlDependsOnView** `<dependent object> <dependsOn SqlView>` - This object should be created in database *after* the given SqlView is created.
 * **SqlDependsOnFunction** `<dependent object> <dependsOn SqlFunction>` - This object should be created in database *after* the given SqlFunction is created.
 * **SqlDependsOnSqlObject** `<dependent object> <dependsOn SqlObject>` - This object should be created in database *after* the given SqlObject is created.

-## TODO

-* **ImplementsQueryable** `<DataStructure>.<interfaceType>` - CLASS ImplementsQueryableInterfaceInfo.
-ImplementsQueryable - Spominje se u Migrating-Rhetos-applications-from-NHibernate-to-Entity-Framework

-* **PessimisticLocking** `<resource DataStructure>` - CLASS PessimisticLockingInfo.
-* **PessimisticLockingParent** `<Reference> <detail PessimisticLocking>` - CLASS PessimisticLockingParentInfo.

-* **RegisteredImplementation** `<Implements>` - CLASS RegisteredInterfaceImplementationHelperInfo.
-Registers the data structure (and it's repository) as the main implementation of the given interface.
-This allows for type-safe code in external business layer class library to have simple access to the generated data structure's class and the repository using predefined interfaces.
-* **RegisteredImplementation** `<ImplementsQueryable>` - CLASS RegisteredQueryableInterfaceImplementationHelperInfo.
-Registers the data structure (and it's repository) as the main implementation of the given interface.
-This allows for type-safe code in external business layer class library to have simple access to the generated data structure's class and the repository using predefined interfaces.

-RegisteredImplementation - 1 Registers the data structure (and it's repository) as the main implementation of the given interface.This allows for type-safe code in external business layer class library to have simple access to the generated data structure's class and the repository using predefined interfaces.
-2 Used for exposing repositories of an entity that implements a given interface.
-It helps to keep algorithm implementations out of DSL scripts by providing statically-typed querying and saving of generated object model entities without referencing the generated assembly.

-* **RelatedItem** `<Logging>.<table>.<column>.<relation>` - CLASS LoggingRelatedItemInfo.

-* **Write** `<DataStructure> 'saveImplementation'` - CLASS WriteInfo.